-OpenAI’s second-generation DALL-E 2 system has recently been made available to the public and anyone can now sign up.
+OpenAI’s second-generation DALL-E 2 system has recently been made available to the public and anyone can now make an account.

 Each DALL-E 2 account receives 50 free credits to use on the system and a further 15 credits each month.
 Additional credits will cost $15 per 115 credits, and each credit will bring you back four images for a prompt or instruction.